AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/basic-scenario-settings.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: Basic scenario settings
+title: Basic scenario settings in Adobe Workfront Fusion
 description: You must have the following access to use the functionality in this article:
 ---

-# Basic scenario settings
+# Basic scenario settings in Adobe Workfront Fusion

 ## Access requirements